NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 * provide specific model GUID to obtain CloudCapabilities which include URL and other information for the endpoint used by the model
 * provide null model GUID to get a list of ALL models (CloudCapabilities in this case will NOT provide any info)

 If specific feature has custom capabilities and requirements the common ones will always be either chained together or returned as a pointer within the custom caps.
 In addition, if feature is a pipeline (parent plugin encapsulating two or more plugins) it will return caps and requirements for ALL enclosed plugins.
-These can be queryied from what is returned by the parent plugin's `getCapsAndRequirements` using `nvigi::findStruct<structtype>(rootstruct)`.
+These can be queried from what is returned by the parent plugin's `getCapsAndRequirements` using `nvigi::findStruct<structtype>(rootstruct)`.

-> IMPORTANT: Always have a look at plugin's public header `nvigi_$feature.h` to find out if plugin has custom caps etc.
+> IMPORTANT: Always have a look at the plugin's public header `nvigi_$feature.h` to find out if the plugin has custom caps etc.

 ## Creation Parameters